(Click here for bottom)

 A&E

 Accident & Emergency.
-An attributive noun that modifies nurse, nursing, medicine, department, etc.
+An attributive noun that modifies nurse, nursing, medicine, department, etc. In England, ``A&E;'' or ``A&E Department'' is widely used for the emergency department of a hospital, equivalent to ED (or, metonymically, ER) in the US.

 All aloooong, alooong, there were incidents and accidents.
-(And Betty when you call me you can call me ``Al'').
+(And Betty when you call me you can call me ``Al.'')

 AE